Small scale equidistribution of Hecke eigenforms at infinity: Computing the quantum variance

-We now want to consider the notion of mass equidistribution in the context of the squeezed sets as above: Fix $H$, $\varphi\in L^{2}(M,B)$.
+We now consider the notion of mass equidistribution in the context of the squeezed sets as above: Fix $H$, $\varphi\in L^{2}(M,B)$.
 It follows from the mass equidistribution theorem of Soundararajan and Holowinsky \cite{HolowinskySoundararajan:2010} that as $k\to\infty$.

-We investigate what condition on $H$ as a function of $k\to\infty$ implies that
+We investigate what condition on $H$ as a function of $k$ implies that

-as $k,H\to\infty$.
+as $k, H\to\infty$.

-Choosing $\varphi=1_B$ this simplifies to the question of when as $H,k\to\infty$.
-However, we want to investigate also more general test functions $\varphi$.
+Choosing $\varphi=1_B$ this simplifies to the question of when as $k, H\to\infty$.
+However, we investigate also more general test functions $\varphi$.